nategreco/CarND-Traffic-Sign-Classifier-Project/writeup/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The training model utilized the Adam optimizer and batching with a batch size of 128.
 Additionally, I implemented the exponential decay of the learning rate and a hyperparameter for dropout keep probability.
 The dropout function helped prevent overfitting, meanwhile the exponential decay allowed me to start with a higher learning rate.
-Starting a with a higher learning rate allowed me to make larger improvements in accuracy in the initial epochs, however, the decayed lower learning rate helped avoid overs-hooting during back propagation and get past what would be a local minimum due to a higher learning rate.
+Starting a with a higher learning rate allowed me to make larger improvements in accuracy in the initial epochs, however, the decayed lower learning rate helped avoid over-shooting during back propagation and getting stuck in local minimums due too high of a learning rate.
 Regarding the number of epochs, a larger number was chosen but a break condition was added when the target accuracy of 0.95 was reached.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 Much of the steps have been outlined above, but key ...

 My final model results were:
-* validation set accuracy of 95%
+* Validation set accuracy of 95%
-* test set accuracy of 95.17%
+* Test set accuracy of 95.17%
+* Web sample accuracy of 100.0%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?